sonalchaturvedi-CV/AWS-to-Azure-Databricks-Migration/README.md

 # AWS-to-Azure-Databricks-Migration

-    Description
-    Upload Files to AWS S3
-    Create EMR Cluster
-    Create IAM Role
-    Add Data to Glue Catalog Table Using Crawler
-    EMR For Creating Partitions
-    Migrate Table Data from AWS to Azure Databricks Using AWS Glue Migrate Table Data from AWS to Azure Blob Storage Using Azure’s “azcopy” Check Migration and Create Delta Table

 #**Description**
     The idea of this POC is to use:
     1. AWS EMR: Creating a table in Glue Catalog and creating partitions.